Brady1052/Brady-Buchholz/README.md

 ## How to use

-Website function as expected.
 Clicking the different sections at the top of the page takes the user to a page containing information related to that section.
 The resume link takes the user directly to an online resume.

 ## Questions